» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Treatment

-Treatment was initally begun by having the cyst drained, and starting a course of enrofloxacin (Baytril), and Cortisone (dexamethasone).
+Treatment was initially begun by having the cyst drained, and starting a course of enrofloxacin (Baytril), and Cortisone (dexamethasone).

-A few days following the intial treatment, the cyst again returned, and drainage was repeated.
+A few days following the initial treatment, the cyst again returned, and drainage was repeated.

 DSMO was prescribed, and applied daily to the area of cyst removal.
 The cyst reappeared after two days.